Exploring the Basics of UX/UI Design

 User Interface (UI) is the perceptible part of a product, the part with which the user interacts.
 UI includes menus, images, buttons, and other interactive components.
 It focuses on creating a logical and aesthetic layout.

-Some of the essential UI Design principles widely accepted by experts include:
+Some of the essential UI Design principles include:

 1. Simplicity.
 A simple and intuitive interface ensures quick and efficient task completion.
 That increases user satisfaction and engagement.